-Activities of the Company for the nine months ended September 30, 2017 continued to focus on monitoring the technical, environmental and permitting activities being performed by KGHMI acting as operator of the Ajax Project.
-On February 14, 2017, the Company entered into the Option Agreement to earn, in the aggregate, up to a 75% undivided ownership interest in the Willow Property.
-During the period ended September 30, 2017, the Company staked certain claims comprising the Tomichi Property.
-The Ajax project, the Willow project, and the Tomichi project are more fully discussed in Overall performance.
+Activities of the Company for the year ended December 31, 2017 continued to focus on monitoring the technical, environmental and permitting activities being performed by KGHMI acting as operator of the Ajax Project.
+On February 14, 2017, the Company entered into the Option Agreement to earn, in the aggregate, up to a 75%

+February 14, 2017, the Company entered into the Option Agreement to earn, in the aggregate, up to a 75% undivided ownership interest in the Willow Property.
+During the year, the Company staked certain claims comprising the Tomichi Property.
+(See Overall performance.)